NellyGH/NellyGH/README.md

 - 👋 Hi, I’m Nelly
-- Junior Frontend Developer.
+- Junior React JS Developer.
 - In recent years, I have worked in a different profession.
 I have no experience in this profession.
-So I'm looking forward internships of junior markup specialist/frontend developer
+So I'm looking forward internships or job offers of junior React JS developer

 - <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=NellyGh&show_icons=true&count_private=true"><img